Foundations for an Abstract Proof Theory in the Context of Horn Rules: Overview of our Approach

-The $(ref)$ rule encodes reflexivity, by adding a single `loop' (i.e. $wEw$) to the premise, whereas the the $(tra)$ rule encodes transitivity, requiring a sequence of two edges (i.e. $wEu, uEv$), and connecting $w$ to $v$ via a single edge (i.e. $wEv$) in the premise.
-Both rules encode types of Horn conditions, and we note that their functionality can be specified without the use of constraints.
+The $(ref)$ rule encodes reflexivity, by adding a single `loop' (i.e. $wEw$) to the premise, whereas the $(tra)$ rule encodes transitivity, requiring a sequence of two edges (i.e. $wEu, uEv$), and connecting $w$ to $v$ via a single edge (i.e. $wEv$) in the premise.
+Both rules encode types of Horn properties, and we note that such rules can be specified without the use of constraints.
 As we discuss below, Horn rules can be `absorbed' into the constraints associated with initial and transmission rules, producing new inference rules.